 Keep reading to learn how to build concrete steps.

 In this article, you will find information about:

-When building concrete steps, or any steps, the first step is to figure out the floor to floor height and the length of the stairway.
-These dimensions are calculated by finding the floor to floor height and dividing it by the number of risers and adding up the up the lengths of the treads.
+When building concrete steps, or any steps, the first step is to figure out the height from the ground in front of the shed up to the shed floor and then how far out from the shed the steps need to come.
+These dimensions are calculated by finding the floor to ground height and dividing it by the number of risers and adding up the up the lengths of the treads.
 Exterior concrete steps are most comfortable with a 12" tread and a riser height between 6 to 7 3/4" with 7 1/2" being the most desirable.

 How To Figure Out The Total Run Of The Stairs: If you are using the top landing as the last tread then there will be one less tread than there is risers.
 For a simple 3 riser set of concrete steps there will be 2 treads.

 When you build concrete steps for the shed door opening plan on making the steps at least 4" to 6" wider on each side of the shed door.

 Code requires that they are at least 36" wide, or the width of the doorway, but they are more comfortable when they are a bit wider than the doorway.